 Leroy Greene Academy continues to make progress in connecting students to school and preparing them for college.
 Local and State data identified some important areas of need along with the experiences caused by the pandemic and year of distance learning.
-Together, these created an opportunity to look deeply at the LGA structures and culture and changes are planned including adding year-long support classes for students struggling in Math or English, improved and increased communications with stakeholders, a renewed focus on creating community and business partnerships to strengthen the career pathways, an expansion of AVID and alignment of systems to support CTE pathways, improving the Advisory program, expanding social-emotional supports for students, and creating flexible credit recovery options for students.
+Together, these created an opportunity to look deeply at the LGA structures and culture.
+This past year, LGA added year-long support classes for students struggling in Math or English, improved and increased communications with stakeholders, renewed a focus on creating community and business partnerships to strengthen the career pathways, expanded AVID and its alignment with CTE pathways, improved the Advisory programs, expanded social-emotional supports for students, and created flexible credit recovery options for students.